iPrSri/RAG-Code-Repository-Assistant/README.md

 4. Run the script:
    ```
-   python tech16_class3_rag_pramod.py
+   streamlit run app.py
    ```

 5. When prompted, enter your OpenAI API key and GitHub token.

 ## Usage

-The script will index two GitHub repositories:
-1. domarps/papers-i-read
-2. domarps/llama2.c

-After indexing, you can ask questions about each repository.
+After indexing, you can ask questions about a given repository.
 Type 'quit' to move to the next repository or exit the program.